 [(40)] (44) Involuntary Seclusion.

-(a) "Involuntary seclusion" means the separation of a resident from others or from the resident's room against the resident's will or the will of the resident's representative.
+(a) "Involuntary seclusion" means the separation of a resident from others or from the resident's room against the resident's will or the will of the [resident's] resident representative.

 (b) "Involuntary seclusion" does not mean separating a resident from other residents on a temporary and monitored basis.